gongahkia/yuho/logic/README.md

 ### Examples

 > [!WARNING]
-> Continue formatting and logicising the below examples to make sure readable
+> Continue formatting and logicising the below examples to make sure readable from line 66

-> [!WARNING]
-> Continue adding examples below showing logical fallacies and other contradictions

-> [!WARNING]
-> Make every evaluated statement as atomic as possible, so should propositional formulas should evaluate to basic truth statements

 <details>
 <summary>